בְּרֵאשִׁית

 “A son honors his father, and a servant his master.
 If then I am a father, where is my honor?
 And if I am a master, where is my fear?
 Says YHVH of hosts to you, O priests, who despise my name.
 But you say, ‘How have we despised your name?’.

-Elohim translates to English as “gods” in “plural” form but is commonly said as God in singular.
+Elohim translates to English as “gods” in the plural form, but is commonly said as God in the singular.
 Before someone gets too excited, let me explain something.
 First, you must know what this Name/descriptor of our God means.
 Let us break down the plurality in this Name/Descriptor, Elohim.

 Elohim means “Powers” because that is what El in Elohim means.
-El translates to Power and is also used to say God (in singular).
-In ancient times, the early people of the world could not comprehend the powers of nature, and as an example, they worshiped the sun as a god, they had a god of rain, a god for the rivers, a god of fertility, a god of the ocean, a god for death, and so on and so forth.
-Whenever they encounter a power or need a power to justify the unknown, they call it El, which once again was the word for god or power, making the two words synonyms.
+El translates to Power or Strength and is also used to say God (in singular).
+In ancient times, the early people of the world could not comprehend the powers of nature, and as an example, they worshiped the sun as a god, they had a god of rain, a god for the rivers, a god of fertility, a god of the ocean, a god for death, and so on.
+Whenever they encounter a power or need a power to justify the unknown, they call it el/power, which once again was the word for god or power, making the two words synonyms.
 Now, back to our Creator Y-H-V-H God.
 He is the real power behind every power ever created.
 He created all the powers of Heaven and Earth.
-He created the sun, moon, stars, and earth with all its wonders.
+He created the sun, moon, stars, and earth with all their wonders.
 He gives life and takes it away.
 Y-H-V-H God is the Power behind all creation.
 That means that since He created all powers, He is all the Powers in the universe in one single entity.
 He is all the Powers of this world and the power of the heavens and beyond.
 He is everything.
 ONE single being behind all the POWERS.
-This is why Elohim means Gods/Powers in plural even though we refer to the ONE single God, our Creator.
+This is why Elohim means Gods/Powers in plural, even though we refer to the ONE single God, our Creator Elohim/Gods/Powers.

 Listen to this chapter in Hebrew